 The Peace Project

-Exploring Antagonism: A Detailed Exploration by Hugo Navarro
+Exploring Antagonism and Tribalism : A Detailed Exploration by Hugo Navarro

-“Through this Peace Project artists group invitation, it is to aim to prompt reflection on the intricacies of antagonistic interactions and the language we use in contemporary society”.
+“Through this Peace Project artists group invitation, it is to aim to prompt reflection on the intricacies of Antagonistic and Tribalism interactions and the language we use in contemporary society”.

 Introduction:

-Antagonism, in its broadest sense, is embedded deeply within the natural world and human society.
-My exploration and observation of antagonism is through scientific research that highlights factors such as competition for resources, social inequalities, and psychological tendencies.
+In its broadest sense, is embedded deeply within the natural world and human society.
+My exploration and observation of Antagonism and Tribalism is through scientific research that highlights factors such as competition for resources, social inequalities, and psychological tendencies.

 Themes of Antagonism: